 The Tennessee Historic Cemetery Preservation Program has created a map in ArcGIS format of the state’s historic cemeteries available to the public.
 The Tennessee Historical Commission defines historic cemeteries as those 50 years old or older.
 Identifying locations of the state’s numerous cemeteries is an on-going project and the map is subject to change as more information is available.

 The Tennessee Historical Commission does not post GPS coordinates on the map due to privacy concerns.

 For details about a particular cemetery, contact Historic Cemetery Preservation Specialist, Graham Perry.
 THC does not keep detailed information about individual burials in most cases.

 The Tennessee Historical Commission does NOT compile data regarding prehistoric and colonial-era Native American cemeteries.
 This information is kept by the Tennessee Division of Archeology.

-Paul Martin from Martin Archeological Consulting using Ground Penetrating Radar to find the exact location of the Wolfe Family Cemetery in Goodlettsville.
+Paul Martin from Martin Archaeological Consulting using Ground Penetrating Radar to find the exact location of the Wolfe Family Cemetery in Goodlettsville.
 Photo courtesy of the Tennessee Historical Commission